 Private courier companies (like UPS and Purolator) also deliver letters and packages quickly, but they are often more expensive.
 Look in the yellow pages or search: www.yellowpages.ca, under Courier Service.

 Transportation

-You can buy a map of your city or town at bookstores, drugstores, and many grocery stores.
-Public libraries have maps you can look at.
-Visit the nearest travel or tourist information office for a free map, or order a free B.C. road map on the HelloBC website: www.hellobc.com/british-columbia/contactus.aspx
+You can buy a map of

+Victoria at bookstores,

+drugstores, and many

+grocery stores.
+Public

+libraries also have maps.
+You

+can get city maps, road maps, and

+travel information at the nearest tourist

+information office.